parasuramivln/PDC-support-web/software/cp2k/general.md

 CP2K is a program to perform atomistic and molecular simulations of solid state, liquid, molecular, and biological systems.
-For more information please visit: http://www.cp2k.org
+For more information please visit [https://www.cp2k.org](https://www.cp2k.org).

 ## How to use